1. Machine Learning with Functional Data: From Statistical Methods to Deep Architectures

 Topics Covered:

-Latent variable models and discrete latent variables
+Introduction to discrete latent variables

-Markov and hidden Markov model formulations
+Basic and advanced Markov and hidden Markov model formulation

 References: